frto027/HeartBeatLanClientBSQuest/README.md

 You can also use [this android apk](https://github.com/frto027/HeartbeatLanServer/releases/latest) to send osc data from your android phone, or install it on your quest device directly and send to `127.0.0.1:9000`.

 This apk does not extend the device compatability, because it read bluetooth data just like what the mod does in game.
-If your heart monitor device is not supported, you may need some other program to convert their data to OSC protocol, or try to enable something like bluetooth broadcast in your monitor device. **I also have plan to support [gadgetbridge](https://gadgetbridge.org/), which may extend the device compatability.
-If you need it, please [let me know](https://github.com/frto027/HeartBeatLanClientBSQuest/issues).**
+If your heart monitor device is not supported, you may need some other program to convert their data to OSC protocol, or try to enable something like bluetooth broadcast in your monitor device.

 # Alternative way(don't use it if other way works for you)
 <details>